 Video and radar technologies have not been utilized in the traffic management industry as extensively as other more traditional technologies, mainly in-pavement loop detectors.
-Our financial success and growth prospects depend on the continued development of the market for advanced technology solutions for traffic detection and management and the acceptance of our current Autoscope, RTMS and CitySync systems and also future systems we may develop as reliable, cost-effective alternatives to traditional vehicle detection systems.
+Our financial success and growth prospects depend on the continued development of the market for advanced technology solutions for traffic detection and management and the acceptance of our current Autoscope® video, Autoscope® radar and LPR systems and also future systems we may develop as reliable, cost-effective alternatives to traditional vehicle detection systems.
 We cannot assure you that we will be able to utilize our technology profitably in other products or markets.
 If our end users do not continue to increase their acceptance of the features and functions provided by our current systems or other systems we may develop in the future, our business and growth prospects could be adversely affected.

-Existing and future laws, regulations and constitutional provisions protecting privacy rights could delay the acceptance and sale of our video and ANPR products and systems and have a negative effect on our financial condition and results of operations.
+Existing and future laws, ordinances and regulations and constitutional provisions protecting privacy rights could negatively affect the acceptance and sale of our video and LPR products and systems and have a negative effect on our financial condition and results of operations.

-The use of video and ANPR products and systems has been challenged and limited under existing laws, regulations and constitutional provisions protecting privacy rights.
-For example, both Maine and New Hampshire have laws limiting the use of ANPR systems, and legislation has been proposed in Minnesota limiting the use of data collected by ANPR systems.
-In addition, laws, regulations and constitutional provisions may be adopted in the future to limit the use of video and ANPR products and systems.
-These existing and new laws, regulations and constitutional provisions could negatively affect the acceptance and sale of our video and ANPR products and systems and thus have a negative effect on our financial condition and results of operations.
+The use of video and LPR products and systems has been challenged, limited and banned under existing laws, ordinances and regulations and constitutional provisions protecting privacy rights.
+In addition, governments and governmental agencies have stopped or suspended their use of LPR systems.
+For example, Maine, New Jersey and Virginia have laws limiting the use of LPR systems; New Hampshire bans their use; legislation has been proposed in Minnesota limiting the use of data collected by LPR systems; and the Boston Police Department has indefinitely halted its use of LPR systems.
+In addition, laws, ordinances, regulations and constitutional provisions may be adopted in the future to limit the use of video and LPR products and systems.
+These existing and new laws, ordinances, regulations and constitutional provisions could negatively affect the acceptance and sale of our video and LPR products and systems and thus have a negative effect on our financial condition and results of operations.